Free Body Shape Calculator & Fashion Style Tools

 Is the body shape calculator accurate?

-Our calculator is based on the FFIT classification system from peer-reviewed fashion research (Simmons, Istook & Devarajan, 2004).
-It uses the same ratio-based approach that fashion professionals rely on.
-That said, body shapes exist on a spectrum.
-You might fall between two categories, and that's completely normal.
-The result is a helpful starting point for finding styles that work well with your proportions.
+It uses the same FFIT classification system from peer-reviewed research (Simmons, Istook & Devarajan, 2004) that fashion researchers use.
+That said, bodies don't always fit neatly into categories.
+If you're between two shapes, that's normal.
+The result gives you a solid starting point for finding styles that work with your proportions.

 What is a capsule wardrobe?